Advocating for progressive change and reform.

 In 2014, as the Affordable Care Act's rollout was underway, Legislative Committee made expanding healthcare coverage in Connecticut a priority, running off-campus sign-up canvasses in coordination with the New Haven Board of Alders and U.S. Representative Rosa DeLauro.
 We collected the signatures of hundreds of Yalies who supported juvenile justice reform and testified before the state legislature to to demonstrate student support for ending life sentences without the possibility of parole for juvenile offenders.
 At the end of the semester, we sent a large delegation of Dems to Hartford to meet with legislators about these issues, as well as the national popular vote in presidential elections.
 A number of bills that we advocated for passed, including the establishment of an Office of Early Childhood and an increase in the minimum wage.

-This semester, our weekly Legislative Committee meetings take place on Wednesday afternoons.
+This semester, our weekly Legislative Committee meetings take place on Monday evenings.
 If you have any questions about our work or getting involved in Legislative Committee, please contact our Legislative Coordinator Makayla Haussler '19.

 Institutional Aid for Undocumented Students